-Best Skincare Scanner App for iPhone: 5 Apps Compared (2026)
+Best Skincare Scanner App in 2026: 6 Apps Tested

 The short answer

-All five apps are free on the iOS App Store.
+All six apps are free to download on the iOS App Store.
 They differ in what they do after the scan:

 | App | Best for | iOS | Free tier |